cram2/pycram/doc/source/orm_concept.rst

-PyCRAM ORM: High-level Overview
+PyCRAM ORM: An Overview
 ===============================

 What the ORM Is
 ---------------
-The Object–Relational Mapping (ORM) in PyCRAM is the layer that translates the framework’s in-memory robotics concepts into a relational database representation.
+The Object–Relational Mapping (ORM) in PyCRAM is the layer that translates the framework’s in-memory datastructures into a relational database representation.
 It provides a structured way to persist plans, actions, spatial information, and execution outcomes so that they can be retrieved, analyzed, and compared across runs.